sculyi/sculyi.github.io/index.md

 # Latest News

+- Dec 01 2023, I am now a senior member of the IEEE.

 - Sep 12 2023, our paper  was accepted for publication in "**Engineering Applications of Artificial Intelligence**".

 - Aug 22 2023, our paper  was accepted for publication in "**Information Fusion**".